 Wouldn’t recommend reading the book, as half of it is a shitty romance novel by a socialist simp (or is he a simping socialist?).

 There are some good movies about it, mainly the old one with Edward G. Robinson and the later one with Charles Bronson.
-Both of those are good, although for different reason.
+Both of those are good, although for different reasons.
 They have little of the Rom Com bullshit and are rather faithful to the plot, only leaving some stories from the book out.